ninglixu/Awesome-PointCloudRegistration/README.md

 - Fast and Robust Iterative Closest Point.
 TPAMI 2021
 - Analysis of robust functions for registration algorithms.ICRA 2019.
 - FilterReg: Robust and Efficient Probabilistic Point-Set Registration using Gaussian Filter and Twist Parameterization.
 CVPR'2019
+- Analysis of Robust Functions for Registration Algorithms.
+ICRA 2019.
 - Quality-based registration refinement of airborne LiDAR and photogrammetric point clouds.ISPRS 2019
 - A symmetric objective function for ICP."ACM Transactions on Graphics.
 TOG 2019
 - Effective scaling registration approach by imposing the emphasis on the scale factor.
 2019